-Delaware Rental Lease Agreements
+Delaware Rental Lease Agreement Templates

 The Delaware Rental Lease Agreements are documents, that once signed, require tenant(s) to make routine payments for a rental unit until the lease’s expiration or the parties terminate the contract.
 The document includes each party’s legal obligations in regards to rent, utilities, repairs, and other lease-mandated topics.
 Being templates, landlords can freely edit the forms to match their unique renting situation, so long all changes are made in correspondence to Delaware landlord-tenant laws.

 Commercial Lease Agreement – For use by landlords in leasing commercially-zoned land, buildings, offices, and other similar property types.
 Not bound by standard residential lease laws.

 Lease to Own Agreement – Gives tenants the option (not the requirement) to purchase the leased property at the end of the lease term.
 Commonly used by homeowners in no rush to sell their home.

 Month-to-Month Lease Agreement – Contains many of the same conditions of a standard lease, with the exception that it can be legally ended with a notice of only thirty (30) days from either party.